QCD corrections to the Golden decay channel of the Higgs boson: Numerical implementation and checks

 \section{Numerical implementation and checks}

-We combine the UV finite amplitudes for $HV_1 V_2$ vertex and self-energy corrections with the fermionic currents to get the two-loop contribution to $H \to e^+ e^-\mu^+\mu^-$.
+We combine the UV finite amplitudes for the $HV_1 V_2$ vertex and self-energy corrections with the fermionic currents to get the two-loop amplitude for $H \to e^+ e^-\mu^+\mu^-$.
 Adding the finite $Z\ell \bar \ell$ contribution to it, we get the matrix element $M_2^{\alpha \alpha_s}$ given in Eq.~\ref{eqn:Total_Amp}.
-In the perturbative expansion of amplitude-squared upto two-loop level, this matrix element contribute via the interference with LO amplitude as
+In the perturbative expansion of the amplitude-squared up to two-loop, this matrix element interferes with the LO amplitude as